 Unicorn Quest is a typing tutor game for DOS.
-It also works under Windows 95, Windows NT, and Windows XP (just go to the DOS Prompt).
+It also works under Windows 95 or Windows NT (just go to the DOS Prompt).
 Unicorn Quest was originally written for an eight-year-old one-handed girl who wanted to learn to type.
 Unicorn Quest makes learning to type into a game.
 While on a quest for a missing unicorn, the player practices typing letters, typing words, and finally typing sentences.
 The player can choose any of three levels of difficulty.
 At the end of each exercise, there is a different ASCII animal picture as a reward.

 Unicorn Quest is shareware, and can be used with right hand only, left hand only, or both hands.
 On special request, the typing tutor can also be easily customized for any missing fingers.
 If you are interested in a special version, write to me and explain your needs.

 Download a copy of version 3.1 of Unicorn Quest! (zipped file 170K, expands to 648K including the zip file).